How To Tell If Your Cat Is A Runt: 5 Signs to Look For

 A runt is like a sickly child.
 You always have to stay connected with the doctor.
 Before bringing the runt cat home, visit the vet’s clinic for a comprehensive checkup.
 This way, the vet will diagnose if the kitty has underlying health problems or organ issues.

-Also, it’s important to feed a runt multiple times a day in small servings.
-Ideally, you should purchase a kitten formula if the mother cat is no longer around.
+Runts may need additional feeding or nutritional supplements to catch up with their littermates.
+You should purchase a kitten formula if the mother cat is no longer around.
 Learn here how to feed a toothless cat

-But if the runt is under a month and its mother is still nursing, it’s best to let it suckle on its mama.
-The kitty will need some help to reach the nipple and ensure that the other kittens will not steal his spot.
+If the runt is under a month and its mother is still nursing, it’s best to let it suckle on its mama.
+The kitty will need some help to reach the nipple and ensure that the other kittens are not pushing it out.
+You may need to separate the some or all of the other kittens to make sure the runt as a turn with its mama.

 Keep the runt warm